aronfowler/lovelyman/_posts/2020-04-16-Public-Buses-Travel-in-Many-Directions-but-Not-That-One.md

 As part of a council press release on the inside page, the word ‘development’ is conspicuously preceded by two intangible adjectives: ‘creative’ and ‘cutting-edge’.
 It proclaims a multi-million pound vision of urban and economic regeneration through cultural institutions, creative industries and artistic installations.
 Wakefield, it is promised, will be transformed into ‘the creative heart of the North’, and it all smacks of a quite ideal spectacle.

 Knicker Man’s lower back communicates via a different medium that the benefits of perching are only temporary.
-Fifty-nine years earlier, Jane Jacobs wrote that "_government administration officials … do not invent planning theories nor, surprisingly, even economic doctrine about cities.
-They are enlightened, and they pick up their ideas from idealists, about a generation late_ <sup>3."
+Fifty-nine years earlier, Jane Jacobs(3) wrote that "_government administration officials … do not invent planning theories nor, surprisingly, even economic doctrine about cities.
+They are enlightened, and they pick up their ideas from idealists, about a generation late_."
 In an act of twisted homage to the urban studies luminary, or else out of ignorance, planners and politicians of Wakefield have taken Jacobs’s sharp indictment as an instruction.

 The idea of the ‘creative city’ has been socially divisive and economically disappointing for almost twenty years, and ‘culture-led’ regeneration is a horse flogged worldwide before now.
-Reproducing a well-worn concept is fine where it works, only the initiatives in question have had miniscule, if any, success elsewhere <sup>4 .
+Reproducing a well-worn concept is fine where it works, only the initiatives in question have had miniscule, if any, success elsewhere(4).
 But marginal towns and cities in decline must at least try, and if it was not one of these formulas, it would be another from the same shelf – maybe the ‘high-tech’ or the ‘green’ city.

 If Knicker Man is not au fait with urbanism fads of the last two decades, it is because he has had more immediate concerns, such as a life to live.
 If he is unacquainted with certain ideological spaces that exist only intellectually, it is because his life has been more concretely emplaced.
 This notwithstanding, the news of redevelopment strikes him as ominous for reasons of his own.
 Experience, after all, has furnished him with the understanding that current users of a site must first be cleared before any new development can be constructed; and current users do not have much leverage in the matter if they are of an undervalued class, have minimal economic clout and travel by bus.

   ...

 In search of substance, and sweeping aside abstract vocabulary designed to dazzle, Knicker Man reads further.
 The yield of useful information is relatively low because at this stage the plans are simply an expensive vision, and, in any case, it is standard practice to spout guff in the marketing of redevelopment and regeneration projects.
 Nevertheless, the details extracted are these:

 The proposed plan consists of two ‘hubs’ in the city centre.
 Hubba hubba.
 There will be a creative business hub that will house and link cultural organisations, businesses, entrepreneurs, artists and influencers, and there will be a cultural hub with events and exhibitions of culture and art.
 There will be installations and signposting around the city to complement and link these hubs.
 Existing ‘assets’ - the theatre, studios, galleries etc. - will be enhanced also.